 Here are some links that I have found to be helpful about the syrupmaking process and other syrup issues.

-1) An extensive website available to syrupmakers nationwide is mapletrader.com.
-Plan on spending some time here searching numerous topics related to syrupmaking; everything from tree identification to swapping used equipment to bottling and selling syrup.
+1) There are two websites I recommend if you have questions about this hobby.
+An extensive website available to syrupmakers nationwide is www.mapletrader.com .
+Plan on spending some time here searching their numerous topics related to syrupmaking; everything from tree identification to swapping used equipment to bottling and selling syrup.
 Even the most basic questions are answered politely by syrupmakers and occasionally by a Vermont forestry professor.
 If you scroll down in the main website, you will find a blogsite for each producing state in the current producing season, Missouri included.
-It is handy for comparing notes with other syrup producers in Missouri.
-Keep in mind that most viewing and posting at mapletrader is done during sap flow.
-It costs nothing to read and post. www.mapletrader.com
+There is a facebook site for our state www.facebook.com/groups/MissouriMapleSyrup/ run by James Brochtrup near Festus MO where you can exchange information with other producers, some of whom may be in your area.
+This website has a lively exchange during syrup season and will be a great forum for communicating about any syrupmaker meetings.
+Keep in mind that most viewing and posting at these websites is done during sap flow season.
+It costs nothing to read and post.

 2) A good article about the physics of sap flow, sap quality and various tree factors appeared in the "Botanist in the Kitchen" site.